julianrubisch/attractor-action/README.md

         name: attractor
         path: attractor_output
 ```

+Alternatively, you could upload it to an AWS bucket, deploy it on Netlify,... you name it!
+PRs documenting usage are very welcome!

 It's **compulsory** to set the `fetch-depth` attribute on the checkout action to `0`, otherwise only the `HEAD` commit will be fetched, rendering the `churn` output useless (we need the full history).